Muğla Butoh

 Cinthia is an actress, dancer, and stage creator with 28 years of experience.
 A Butoh dancer since 1998, she has directed CRISOL Arte del Cuerpo Escénico in Mexico City since 2010.
 She studied with Yoshito Ohno, Natsu Nakajima, and others; and for many years worked and studied with Diego Piñón, Body Ritual Movement BRM in México. | More Info

-Adam is the facilitator for Muğla Butoh, dedicated to catering a memorable experience for both educator and participant.
+Adam is the facilitator and one of the guides for Muğla Butoh, dedicated to catering a memorable experience for both educator and participant.

-He is a Venezuela-born, USA-raised Butoh artist who has facilitated and guided Butoh in Europe, USA, Türkiye, México, Thailand, and India since 2016.
+He is a Venezuela-born, USA-raised Butoh artist who has facilitated and guided Butoh internationally since 2016.

-Adam is associated with Shadowbody, founding the Shadowbody Butoh Manual and most recent project, the Butoh Directory.
-Throughout the years, he studied under 45 butoh/butoh-related educators, but most extensively under Rhizome Lee (Subbody method) and Julie Becton Gillum.
+Adam is associated with Shadowbody, founding the Shadowbody Butoh Manual and the Butoh Directory.
+Throughout the years, he studied under 45 Butoh/Butoh-related educators, but most extensively under Rhizome Lee (Subbody method) and Julie Becton Gillum.